Ti Green

 Ti Green is a British set and costume designer for stage and film.

 Early life

-Green grew up in Twickenham and Kew, south-west London, in the 1970s, where she attended Queen's School, Kew, and Godolphin and Latimer, Hammersmith.
+Emma Ti Green, born on November 21st 1969, grew up in Twickenham and Kew, south-west London.
+She attended Queen's School, Kew, and Godolphin and Latimer, Hammersmith.

 Life

 In 1980 she was bridesmaid to Phil Lynott and Caroline Crowther, the daughter of British comedian Leslie Crowther.

 In 2007 she was the costume designer for a two act play on Broadway.

-And in 2009 she had a child who she named Dylan Price.
-The father of the boy is Dave Price who, in 2010, she went on to marry.
+And in 2009 she had a child whom she named Dylan Price.
+The father being Dave Price who, in 2010, she went on to marry.